RodrigoGaluppo/task-list-react/README.md

 #Task List
-this is a simple task list application made with react and typescript
+<p>this is a simple task list application made with react and typescript</p>